-As 2018 began, I was honored to be appointed to a two-year term as Chair of the Association of Professional Futurists.
+As 2018 began I was honored to be appointed to a two-year term as Chair of the Association of Professional Futurists.
 One recurrent theme in my life has been the pull of the future.
-The future to me was when humanity would turn their swords into plowshares and take the stars.
+The future to me was when humanity would turn their swords into plowshares and take to the stars.
 Early on I was captured by the coming of the year 2000 as a milestone for global actions and celebrations.
 Having trained myself as a practicing futurist to serve alliances and cities, I was invited in 2002 to the founding meeting of the Association of Professional Futurists.
 Since that time I have learned so much from my peers.
-I am proud to be a credentialed member of this leading body of foresight professionals See news.
+I am proud to be a credentialed member of this leading body of foresight professionals.
+See news.

 From 2014 to 2016, I was part of a global team of 23 foresight professionals who worked on a “Foresight Competency Model,” that mapped the underlying competencies of futurists.
 See link to 2017: Hines, A., Gary, J., Daheim, C., & van der Lann, L. (2017, September).
 Building Foresight Capacity: Toward a Foresight Competency Model.
 World Futures Review, 9(3), 123-141.